-A bulleted list or bullet list is a list of items preceded with bullets instead of numbers or other objects.
+A bulleted list or bullet list is several items preceded with symbols instead of numbers.
 Below is an example of such a list.

 - Item one